 In every case, qualified teachers who are placed in school situations have unique talents to share with students on a singular or weekly schedule.
 They are placed under contract with the Arts Council and must document their hours and projects.
-The participating artists report to the Artists-In-Schools Coordinator, Christine Mariotti, who oversees the selection of the schools and the artists and plans for a good fit.
+The participating artists report to the Education Coordinator, Morgan Piner, who oversees the selection of the schools and the artists and plans for a good fit.

 Major support for Artists-In-Schools comes from Henderson County government.